syncfusion-content/js-api-docs/api/js/ejTreeGrid.md

 ### searchSettings.operator `string`
 {:#members:searchsettings-operator}

-Specifies the search operator how to perform the searching.
+Specifies the operator for the search key words in toolbar searching.

 **List of enum type operators**